SolaceProducts/terraform-provider-solacebroker/templates/guides/config-generator.md

 | retry-max-interval | No     | --retry-max-interval   | SOLACEBROKER_RETRY_MAX_INTERVAL | 30s |
 | skip-api-check    | No        | --skip-api-check      | SOLACEBROKER_SKIP_API_CHECK | false    |

-Only one authentication method can be used at a time: either bearer-token or username/password.
+Note1: Only one authentication method can be used at a time: either bearer-token or username/password.

 ## Attribute generation

 For each object, all attributes will be generated as attributes on the corresponding resource with the exception of:
 * attributes that are at the default value (as per the broker version corresponding to the broker provider)
-* write-only attributes that cannot be determined if used (not coupled with another non write-only attribute)
+* write-only attributes that cannot be determined if they were configured (not coupled with another non write-only attribute)

 Write-only attributes that are coupled with another non write-only attribute will be generated as variable references.
 Variables for coupled attributes that are not write-only will have a commented-out default value with the value of the attribute, which you can choose to uncomment.
 Having no default means that Terraform will prompt for the variable value.